-Pass Merit Distin iction earning aim A: Undertake the accurate recording of nancial transactions using the double entry accounting ystem A.P1 Record straightforward financial transactions from different sources in the books of original entry.
+Pass Merit Distinction Learning aim A: Undertake t financial transactions using t system A.P1 Record straightforward financial transactions from different sources in the books of original entry.
 A.P2 Complete straightforward double entry accounts and extract a trial balance using a given set of financial transactions.
 A.M1 Complete records for a given set of complex financial transactions using books of original entry, double entry accounts and extract a trial balance.
-AB.D1 Evaluate the importance of accuracy in the double entry process and bank reconciliation for accurate financial control.
-Learning aim B: Carry out ba function of accurate financial CONTROL.
+AB.D1 Evaluate the importance of accuracy in the double entry process and bank reconciliation for accurate financial Learning aim B: Carry out ba function of accurate financial control.
 B.P3 Accurately prepare a straightforward bank reconciliation statement for financial control.
 B.M2 Accurately prepare a complex bank reconciliation statement for financial control.
 Learning aim C: Construct control accounts for debtors and creditors for accurate financial control C.P4 Accurately prepare control accounts using a given set of financial transactions for financial control.
 C.M3 Analyse control and personal accounts to correct errors for financial control.
-C.D2 Evaluate the importance of control mechanisms in the accurate recording of Learning aim D: Examine the correction of errors in accounting records for financial control financial transactions.
+C.D2 Evaluate the importance of control mechanisms in the accurate recording of Learning aim D: Examine the accounting records for finance financial transactions.
 D.P5 Explain the types of error that occur in accounting records.
 D.P6 Record straightforward journal entries, which do not involve a suspense account to support the correction of errors for a given set of financial transactions.
 D.M4 Record complex journal and suspense account entries accurately to support the correction of errors and prepare a revised profit statement.
 D.D3 Evaluate the effect and impact of errors in accounting records on the final accounts for a given business.